s-raza/ratesbot/README.rst

 ============
 CONTRIBUTING
 ============
 Contributions in any form are welcome.
 It can be anything from correcting grammer or spellings in the documentation to adding a new service or tests.
-Our goal here is to make something robust that would benefit someone in anyway.
+Our goal here is to make something robust and useful.

 =======
 LICENSE